highlightjs/highlightjs-apex/README.md

 ## Apex code requirements

 This library will highlight Apex as used in Apex classes and triggers.

+## SOQL requirements

 To highlight a SOQL query, it MUST be enclosed in square brackets (`[` and `]`).
-While creating a SOQL parser as a standalone sub-language (like javascript is in html/Visualforce) would be ideal, but this would require users to install both packages in a project and would get too messy.
+While creating a SOQL parser as a standalone sub-language (like javascript in html/Visualforce) would be ideal, this would require users to install both packages in a project and would get too messy.
+Each language can contain the other, so dependencies in the parsing become unwieldy.

 ## Usage